Need help to sort out a family law problem?

 Is the conference confidential?

-Yes, the conference is confidential so everyone can speak freely.
+Yes, information shared and discussed in the conference will be kept private so everyone can speak freely.
 But information that affects your children’s or other people’s safety cannot be kept secret.

 What should I think about before the conference?